-There are many reasons why you might not want a particular friend’s posts showing up in your news feed, but did you know that there’s a way to block his/her posts without having to actually unfriend them, possibly saving your sanity and your offline friendship in the process?
-Here’s how:
+There are many reasons why you might not want a particular friend’s posts showing up in your news feed, but did you know there’s a way to block his/her posts without having to actually unfriend them, possibly saving your sanity and your offline friendship in the process?

 1 – Go to your annoying friend’s Timeline page.

-2 – Hover your mouse over the “Following” button and select Unfollow [your friend’s name] at the bottom of the drop-down menu.
+2 – Click (or tap) the Friends button and select Unfollow from the drop-down menu.